Got a winter coat you don't need? Donate it to the NIBC Warm Jacket House

 Where and when can you drop off a coat?

-During the opening hours of the Warme Jassenhuisje, NIBC employees will collect coats and distribute them.
+During the opening hours of the Warm Jacket House, NIBC employees will collect coats and distribute them.
 Hot chocolate will be available for anyone who comes to drop off or pick up something.

 Why this initiative?